 4. My wife wants us to put off the light, but I want it on.
 Who is wrong – me or her?

-5. Please, my husband believes that we can kiss any parts of our bodies, be it the penis, the nipples, the clitoris, etc. It sounds disgusting!
+5. Please, my husband believes that we can kiss any parts of our bodies, be it the penis, the nipples, the clitoris, even the anus etc. It sounds disgusting!
 Is he sensible at all?

 6. My husband wants sex every day, though once per day.
 I enjoy sex twice in a week.
 Is he alright?

 7. When I suggest some other sex techniques and positions, my partner objects to it.
 I like varieties.
 What can I do?